Largely Forgotten Osage Murders Reveal A Conspiracy Against Wealthy Native Americans

 GRANN: Certainly.
 By the early 20th century, because of this kind of clash of cultural forces, so many whites were coming into the area because of the well, so many oil workers and oil men.
 Many of the old traditions of the Osage were disappearing at this period, and there was a great deal of intermarriage.
 Mollie Burkhart married Ernest Burkhart, a white man who was very typical of the kind of people who was kind of drawn to this area because there were these kind of wild boom towns at the time.

-DAVIES: We're speaking with David Grann.
-His new book is "Killers Of The Flower Moon: The Osage Murders And The Birth Of The FBI."
+DAVIES: David Grann's book is "Killers Of The Flower Moon: The Osage Murders And The Birth Of The FBI."
 We'll continue our conversation after a short break.
 This is FRESH AIR.

 (SOUNDBITE OF MUSIC)